 Online Chinese retailer, Gearbest, provided us with the sample and sells the Teclast F7 Plus (opens in new tab) for $360 at the time of writing.
 Note that while this price includes delivery, it is exclusive of any taxes that may be levied by HMRC or the courier companies on behalf of the vendor.
 Want to buy tech from online Chinese retailers?
 Read this first.

-Yes, Teclast, as you might guess, is one of the more prolific Chinese laptop vendors on the market with no less than eight laptops and 2-in-1 devices in its portfolio, and an equal amount of Android tablets.
-Uniquely amongst manufacturers, it also sells solid-state drive and memory (RAM) products.
+As you might guess, Teclast is one of the more prolific Chinese laptop vendors on the market, offering no less than eight laptops and 2-in-1 devices in its portfolio at the time of going to press, alongside an equal amount of Android tablets.
+But fairly uniquely amongst manufacturers, it also sells solid-state drive and memory (RAM) products.

 The F7 Plus embraces the same design as the F7 (and reminds us of the Chuwi LapBook SE) which is itself loosely inspired by Apple’s minimalist, functional design, one that embraces curves and a brushed metallic finish as found on the older MacBook Air.
 Compared to the F7, the F7 Plus has a darker color scheme equivalent to Apple’s space grey (as opposed to silver), and the bezel is black as well.